Booby-trapped toys: How ISIS targets children

 - Children are taught how to avoid landmines and bombs that look like toys

-Tal al Lban, Iraq (CNN)On a concrete pad in the middle of a dusty village in northern Iraq, children sit attentively as an animated pair of teachers delivers the lesson.
+Near Mosul, Iraq (CNN)On a concrete pad in the middle of a dusty village in northern Iraq, children sit attentively as an animated pair of teachers delivers the lesson.
 Keeping the attention of these youngsters could mean the difference between them living or dying.

 "Is this something you can touch in the street?" one teacher asks the children, pointing at poster of photographs, including toys.

-Note: Updated: CNN has removed some place names from this story due to security concerns.